 - have lived in Derby for six out of the last 12 months or - have lived in Derby for three out of the last five years or - work in Derby.
 Applicants who have permanent work in Derby have an immediate local connection.
-Applicants who have temporary or casual work establish a local connection after six months of work in the city or - have an immediate family member (grandparent / parent / child / brother / sister), with whom they are in close contact, living in Derby and have lived in Derby for the last six months
+Applicants who have temporary or casual work establish a local connection after six months of work in the city or - have an immediate family member (grand parent / parent / child / brother / sister), with whom they are in close contact, living in Derby who meets local connection criteria.